Runtime APIs

 }

-Values are resolved at module load from your bundle.drop.config.js.
-The platform and runtimeVersion fields are already resolved for the current device — no need to check Platform.OS yourself.
+Values are resolved at module load for the current device.
+The platform and runtimeVersion fields are already resolved, so you do not need to check Platform.OS yourself.

-The apiKey is intentionally excluded from this object.
+The project API key is intentionally excluded from this object.

 The BundleDropConfig type is also exported for TypeScript consumers: